babyview-project/object-detection/analysis/vss-2026/README.md

 ### Common Issues

 1. **"No matching categories found"**: Check that category names match exactly (case-sensitive, no extra whitespace).
+Verify your CDI words CSV file has the correct category names.

 2. **"Matrix is not square"**: Ensure your RDM matrices are properly formatted symmetric matrices.
+This usually indicates an issue in Step 2.

-3. **"File not found"**: Verify all file paths are correct and use absolute paths if needed.
+3. **"File not found"**: Verify all file paths in the configuration cells are correct.
+Use absolute paths if relative paths don't work.
+Make sure outputs from previous steps exist before running subsequent notebooks.

-4. **Pandas CSV export errors**: The scripts include fallback mechanisms, but if you encounter persistent CSV errors, you may need to reinstall pandas.
+4. **Pandas CSV export errors**: The notebooks include fallback mechanisms, but if you encounter persistent CSV errors, you may need to reinstall pandas or check file permissions.

-5. **Memory errors**: For very large datasets, reduce `--num_workers` or use `--no_parallel` for sequential processing.
+5. **Memory errors**: For very large datasets, reduce `NUM_WORKERS` in the configuration cell or set `USE_PARALLEL = False` in `01_compute_average_embeddings.ipynb` for sequential processing.

+6. **Kernel crashes**: If a notebook kernel crashes, restart it and re-run all cells from the beginning.
+Make sure all required packages are installed.

+7. **Path issues**: If you're having trouble with paths, try using absolute paths in the configuration cells.
+Check that all input files exist before running each notebook.

 ---

-## Citation

-If you use these scripts in your research, please cite appropriately and acknowledge the original sources for CLIP and DINOv3 models.